pulsar-edit/documentation/docs/developing-for-pulsar/developing-a-package.md

 #### Application menu

-It's recommended that you create an application menu item under the _Packages_ menu for common actions with your package that aren't tied to a specific element.
-If we look in the `menus/your-package-name.json` file that was generated for us, we'll see a section that looks like this:
+It’s recommended that you create an application menu item under the _Packages_ menu for common actions with your package that aren’t tied to a specific element.
+If we look in the `menus/your-package-name.json` file that was generated for us, we’ll see a section that looks like this:

 ```js